Skip to main content

 The purpose of this NOSI is to highlight interest in addressing the role of violence in health outcomes and integrating violence-related screening and interventions into health care settings.
 This Notice is to encourage intervention research focused on addressing exposure to violence - including but not limited to child maltreatment, intimate partner violence/teen dating violence, elder mistreatment, peer violence/bullying, and community violence—to improve individual-level health processes and outcomes.
 This Notice encourages novel intervention research aimed at developing, refining, adapting, and testing interventions focused on preventing violence or addressing acute and chronic effects of violence on physical and behavioral health.
 Interventions for the treatment and prevention of violence victimization and perpetration across different populations in settings where other health conditions are treated are encouraged.
 In addition, interventions that seek to translate basic behavioral and social science research findings into innovative treatment approaches are encouraged.
 Implementation research can elucidate effective strategies for moving evidence-based prevention and treatment approaches into practice.
 As such, effectiveness, implementation, and hybrid effectiveness-implementation designs are encouraged, as appropriate to the research questions proposed.

 Deadline: Standard dates apply.
-Opportunity expires October 5, 2025.
+This opportunity expires October 5, 2025.

 Deadline: Standard dates apply.
-Opportunity expires January 8, 2026.
+This opportunity expires January 8, 2026.

 NOSI: Research on Family Support and Rejection in the Health and Well-Being of SGM Populations